 Kissing in a public place is not an accepted norm in the culture – neither is a conversation about what is considered intimacy.

-There is, however, a slow change, middle-class, and Ugandans, especially women, will give a hug and kiss to another woman she knows well.
+There is, however, a slow change.
+Middle-class and Ugandans, especially women, will hug and kiss another woman she knows well.

-The above are just a few of the Cultural Mistakes to Avoid in Uganda that is good to know about when visiting Uganda – Ugandans will be pleased that you have made an effort to learn their cultural ways.
+The above are just a few of the Cultural Mistakes to Avoid in Uganda.
+It is good to know about when visiting Uganda.
+Ugandans will be pleased that you have tried to learn to understand and respect their cultural ways.
 You will find that they will try to understand your cultural ways.

 Uganda is one of the friendliest countries in all of Africa, it is safe and secure for tourists, and it has been stable for over 30 years.

-Your time in Africa, in Uganda will become a lot more meaningful if you avoid cultural mistakes by being culturally sensitive to your Ugandan hosts in the Pearl of Africa.
+Your time in Africa in Uganda will become a lot more meaningful if you avoid cultural mistakes by being culturally sensitive and aware of your newfound Ugandan friends in the Pearl of Africa.